Ink Master season 3: Human Canvas Jury

-Following the elimination tattoo, the human canvases gather and vote for the worst tattoo of the day that'll send one artist to the bottom.
-While the primary judges have the final say, the weight of the canvas vote does affect the judging panel's final decision.
+Following the elimination tattoo, the human canvases gather to vote for the worst tattoo of the day that'll send one artist to the bottom.
+While the primary judges have the final say, the weight of the canvas vote does affect the judging panel's final decision, being that it's on their body.

 Contestants

 Names, experience, and cities stated are at time of filming.